AppFair/appfair.github.io/index.md

-In addition, switching between stable and pre-release versions of apps will require first un-installing the alternate version, since `Homebrew` will not know that the two different forms of the app are releated.
+In addition, switching between stable and pre-release versions of apps will require first un-installing the alternate version, since `Homebrew` will not know that the two different forms of the app are related.

 Issues between Homebrew and <a href="https://appfair.app" target="_blank">`App Fair.app`</a>
 can often be mitigated with the `--force` flag to the `brew command`.